So you want your reactive dog to calm down and stop being a completely embarrassing nightmare on walks?

 If yes, you’re good.
 Carry on.
 If not, no big deal.
 We’ll just need to lay some groundwork.
 There are lots of focus/engagement-building exercises you can do.

-For a very basic intro to the type of training I’m talking about, see Puppy Training Games.
+For a very basic intro to the type of training I’m talking about, see 4 Puppy Training Game Ideas.

 Management is the art of physically preventing an undesired behavior -in this case, hitting threshold- from occurring.